 Fat Tire Biking

 Try gaining a little more speed by exploring the miles of winter biking available at Standing Rocks Park.
 Never been?
-Check out the beautiful Behnke Olson Outdoor Recreation Center (BOORC), open weekdays from 11am to 4:30pm, and on the weekends from 8:30am to 4:30pm when conditions exist.
+Standing Rocks Park offers fat tire biking trails for all skill levels year-round.
+While there, check out the beautiful Behnke Olson Outdoor Recreation Center (BOORC) when conditions exist.

 Photo by Lex Bernsteen Photography